 Where Does Well Water Come From?
-A Guide to Nature’s Largest Freshwater Resource
+(2024)

 Where Does Well Water Come From?

-An aquifer is made of small rocks, gravel, and unconsolidated sediment that holds water in the tiny spaces between the particles.
+Rather, an aquifer is made of small rocks, gravel, and unconsolidated sediment that holds water in the tiny spaces between the particles.

 Think of it like a sponge that holds water in the tiny spaces between the foam.
 The aquifer works the same way, holding water in porous spaces in underground rocks.
 Water flows through these cracks and crevices.
-It’s not a river or water channel under the earth, contrary to popular belief.

 Saturated ground vs. unsaturated ground

-Here comes the tricky part.
 Groundwater is actually present in two zones: unsaturated and saturated.

 The unsaturated ground is present just below the land surface.
 It holds water and air in tiny open spaces between the ground particles.
 These particles could be sand, sediment, gravel, or tiny rocks.
 Water isn’t a major part of the unsaturated zone.